droglenc/NCMTH107/modules/Why_Statistics_is_Important/HW.md

 ## Realities
 <img src="../zimgs/penguin-population.jpg" alt="Population of Penguins" class="img-right">

-1. Identify and describe two "realities" that, if they did not exist, would eliminate the need for the field of statistics (i.e., what exists in nature and life that lead to the existence of the field of statistics).
+1. Identify and describe two "realities" that, if they did not exist, would eliminate the need for the field of statistics (i.e., what exists in nature and life that leads to the existence of the field of statistics).

 <br><br><br>